 The BioFlux system can be used to wound cells enzymatically.
 The microfluidic channels in the BioFlux plate are identical within <5%, conferring the ability to generate wounds by fluid flow that are highly regular in shape and similar in size.
 Migration and proliferation following wounding can be analyzed by microscopy using promoters of cell migrations, epidermal growth factors, and motility and cell cycle inhibitors.

 This is a wound healing assay performed using the 24 well dual flow plates.
-After a monolayer of HUVEC cells is seeded, the growth media remains in inlet A (top) while trypsin is in inlet B (bottom) removing half of the cells.
-Cells are returned with normal growth media and the rate of growth is measured.
+After a monolayer of HUVEC cells is seeded, the growth media remains in inlet A (top) while trypsin is introduced in inlet B (bottom) removing half of the cells.
+Growth media is then introduced and the rate of cell proliferation is measured.